 It was almost perfect, apart from two pivotal things we have to let you know about:

-it is the most expensive place in Nicaragua
+it is the most expensive place in Nicaragua we visited

 Oh, Playa Gigante.
 You could have had it all and yet you decided to charge more than anywhere else in Nicaragua.
 Yes, ANYWHERE ELSE.
 That includes Little Corn - an island which has to ship all its food and drink 70 kilometres.

 The solitary shop in the middle of town charges whatever the hell it likes and the surly staff will not make you feel welcome.
 If you have to depend on this place for booze and food, you will pay - on average - 25-30% more per item than an hour down the road.
 For their Flor de Cana rum, they particularly rip the piss, with a litre of 5 year old costing C$320 instead of C$150 in EVERY OTHER SHOP IN NICARAGUA!